pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 pub fn new(x: T) -> Box<T>

-only.Allocates memory on the heap and then places x
+no_global_oom_handling only.Allocates memory on the heap and then places x into it.

 §Examples